Youth worker? Is that a profession?

 Two-three days workshops, seminars and conference for youth workers in Ireland and abroad, focusing on skills development, information sharing, debating European youth work and networking.
 ICTIDC brings together national and international training providers and leading youth work practitioners to present a variety of workshops that address the day-to-day challenges of the profession.

-Additionally, The ICTIDC Youth Work Learning Center offers shorter, long-term and customized trainings.
+Additionally, The ICTIDC Youth Work Learning Center offers shorter, long-term and customised trainings.